 - 1x per year: Remove and cleaning the housing, cover, and filters on a regular basis.

-- 1x per year: Clean and lubricate the fan blades if accessible.
+- 4x per year: Clean and lubricate exhaust fan blades if accessible.

 - 1x per year: Change out burned light bulb when needed with the appropriate wattage bulb only.
 Bulbs of higher than specified will melt the housing cover.

-- 1x per year: Clean the large blades of the ceiling fan to keep them free of dust/debris build up, change any light bulbs.
+- 1x per year: Clean the large blades of the ceiling fan to keep them free of dust/debris build up.